Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Did the confidential informant face any consequences?

-No. The anonymous tipster who fabricated claims about drugs and a kidnapping victim in a nonexistent basement has faced zero repercussions.
-The judge who signed the warrant based on this information has also faced no consequences.
+No. The anonymous tipster who made up claims about drugs and a kidnapping victim in a basement that doesn't exist has faced zero repercussions.
+The judge who signed the warrant hasn't either.
+Nobody.
+No consequences for anyone except Afroman, who had to defend himself.

 Why is this page on Glen Bradford's website?